MCF/oddjob/README.md

 oddjob
 ```

-Serves the files and directories in your current working directory at the
+Serves the files and directories in your current working directory at
-`http://localhost:4400/` URL.
+`http://localhost:4400/`.
 File upload is available at
 `http://localhost:4400/oj_upload`

 ```sh